 First enter the address to Student server which is student.labranet.jamk.fi (see figure 1).

 Then PuTTY asks login ID and password.
 Use your LabraNet account’s ID and password (see figure 2).
-Note that depending on the student, the letter in the user id may need to be small or capitalized.
+Capitalize the first letter of your student id when logging to student via SSH.

 After successful login you are in Student server (see figure 3).